Confidential ClientRead More

 The more you can involve individual team members in the rationale behind the target, the more buy-in the team will have.
 Even if the target seems like a stretch, understanding how it was set is the first step in engaging the team to go after the target.
 Without this belief and understanding in the target, teams can become disconnected and go back to traditional project delivery behaviors.

 The target should be a stretch to motivate the team to innovate.
 If the target is too easy, the team will achieve it by being slightly more efficient, but the culture will not change, and true innovation will not occur.
-If the target is too aggressive, the team will find it to be unobtainable and will focus on limiting its risk.
+If the target is too aggressive, it may be unobtainable and the team will focus on limiting its risk.